 How to Warm Up a Freezing Cold Garage

-Get a heater
+- Getting a heater

-Insulate your garage door
+- New garage door

 If you want to take on this job yourself, here’s what you need to do:

 - Choose the right insulation: we would recommend opting for foil insulation, specifically multifoil, if you can budget for it.
 If you would rather not spend the extra cash, single foil will do just fine.

-This is because they have the Goldilocks number of panels: enough to ensure that heat loss is kept to a minimum upon opening – not too many so that heat is lost through the gaps between them.
-It’s also worth mentioning that sectional garage doors come with insulated panels of 42 or 67mm thick, further improving their insulation value.
+When it comes to styles, sectional garage doors have a fantastic insulation value.
+This is because they have the Goldilocks number of panels: enough to ensure that heat loss is kept to a minimum upon opening, but not too many so that heat is lost through the gaps between them.
+It’s also worth mentioning that sectional garage doors come with insulated panels of 42mm or 67mm thick, further improving their insulation value.

 Finally, you can also find garage doors which are purpose-built to be good insulators.
 Insulated roller garage doors are a popular choice for those who regularly use their garage space, or who have a garage attached to their home.

 Shall I replace my weatherstripping to make my garage warmer?

 With your garage door insulated, you want to make sure that no air can get in through the gaps between the door and the wall.